hpcvis/MuVR/README.md

 # MuVR

 The Multi-User Virtual Reality framework is a [Unity] framework that provides a foundation for multiuser/player VR experiences.
 Its networking is provided by the [Fish-Networking] library.
-It is primarily designed around
+It is primarily designed around allowing users to quickly create VR applications.

 ## Features